5 Types of Bridging Visas australia

 Time Limits

-• BVD Visa will expire five days after it was granted.
+• BVD Visa will expire five days after it is granted.
 It’s been five days since your valid visa expired.

 • You have five days to submit a valid application or leave Australia.